 Step 1: Open Apps Settings

 To move Windows Apps from C drive to D drive or another drive we need to open Apps Settings.
 So, first open Settings by pressing the “Windows + I” key combination on the keyboard.
 Go to Settings and click on Apps.

 Step 2: Select App to Move to D Drive (or Other Drive)

-In Apps settings, you will find various options on left side of the window.
+In Apps settings, you will find various options on the left side of the window.
 Click on Apps & features.
-You will see all of the installed apps (both default apps and downloaded apps from Windows app store) on the right side.
+You will see all of the installed apps (both default apps and downloaded apps from the Windows app store) on the right side.

 NOTE: You can’t move default apps.
 You can only move the apps you manually installed from Microsoft Store.
 The “Move” button is greyed out for preinstalled Windows 10 apps.